samhaswon/bing_image_downloader/README.md

 ## Bing Image Downloader

-A Python library to download bulk of images form Bing.com.
+A Python library to download bulk of images from Bing.com.

 ### Disclaimer